 An ideal candidate persona helps you identify the right channel, message, and strategy to source more qualified candidates.
 Creating a candidate persona is a multi-step collaborative process, so you would need to talk to your team, and hiring managers, and do some research before you fix a persona.
 You can also read our blog on how to create a candidate persona to hire better.

 Once you have successfully created the candidate persona, you need to source candidates actively who match your candidate persona.
 These candidates can be present on a number of platforms, however, depending on your candidate persona, you can choose a platform(s) of your choice.
 If I am recruiting developers, I would choose StackOverflow or GitHub as a candidate source, whereas if I am recruiting designers, I am better with Dribble or Behance.
-There are multiple tools out there using which you can enhance your sourcing efficiency:
+There are multiple sourcing tools out there using which you can enhance your sourcing efficiency:

 LinkedIn X-Ray search tool helps you create boolean queries to do an X-Ray search on LinkedIn.
 It gives you a list of LinkedIn profiles, which match your search criteria.